strukturag/libheif/README.md

 The library has a C API for easy integration and wide language support.

-The decoder automatically supports both HEIF and AVIF through the same API.
-No changes are required to existing code to support AVIF.
+The decoder automatically supports both HEIF and AVIF (and the other compression formats) through the same API.
+The same code decoding code can be used to decode any of them.
-The encoder can be switched between HEIF and AVIF simply by setting `heif_compression_HEVC` or `heif_compression_AV1` to `heif_context_get_encoder_for_format()`.
+The encoder can be switched between HEIF and AVIF simply by setting `heif_compression_HEVC` or `heif_compression_AV1` to `heif_context_get_encoder_for_format()`, or using any of the other compression formats.

 Loading the primary image in an HEIF file is as easy as this: